 In our experience working with some of the market’s foremost medical innovators, we’ve seen that teams who embrace systems thinking are better-positioned to modernize and improve their product development processes.
 Jama Connect is informed by systems thinking and regulatory requirements, while its framework remains flexible enough to accommodate the unique needs of diverse development teams.

-In this post, we’ll lay out how and why complex medical device development teams should be using systems thinking to streamline and strengthen processes, leading to faster delivery of safer and more reliable products.
+In this post, we’ll lay out how and why complex medical device development teams should be using systems thinking to streamline and strengthen processes, according to a recent webinar featuring Jama expert and senior consultant, Zeb Geary.

 Why Systems Thinking?